No backing down say sources on stand off with China

 China has told India to stop building infrastructure even on its own side of the LAC.
 While asking China to maintain status quo at the border, India has said that the condition imposed is unacceptable.

-For the Chinese the main bone of contention has been the 255 kilometre Darbuk-Syhok-DBO road that was built last year by India on its side of the border.
+For the Chinese, the main bone of contention has been the 255-kilometre Darbuk-Syhok-DBO road that was built last year by India on its side of the border.
 This has made it easier for patrols to operate and the frequency of the patrolling can also be increased.

 Even as both sides are locked in a war of words, India has rejected allegations by Beijing that the Indian troops were responsible for triggering tensions.
 The Chinese have in fact hindered Indian patrols, India has further said.